My Type (Saint Motel song): Music video

 Two music videos were made for "My Type".
 The first video was released on January 20, 2014, to coincide with the release of the song's 7" vinyl release.
 Directed by Sam Winkler, it features lead singer A. J. Jackson in a clip filmed at an Italian discoteca with Raffaella Carrà.

 The second video was released on June 12 and was directed by Jackson.
 This version takes place at a 1970s-themed house party attended by the band members and several other characters.
-As a news helicopter circles overhead, the characters experience sexual tension, eventually creating a wild, orgy-like atmosphere.
+As a news helicopter circles overhead, the characters experience sexual tension, eventually creating a wild atmosphere.
 Jackson described the video as "early '70s cigarette ads and New York street photography." and said, "We didn't want it to be a period piece.
 Obviously, it's not if you watch it.
 It's not accurate to any time.
 Hopefully by not being accurate to any time, it serves all time—retrofuturism".